nkleemann/scalez/README.md

 # scalez

-Stay in key and explore new scales while staying in your comfy CL.
+Stay in key and explore scales while staying in your comfy shell.

 ```
 $ scalez d# blues